AnthonyMRios/sanantoniomagicclub.github.io/_pages/contact.md

 featured_image: /images/demo/about.jpg
 ---

-If you are interested in the club, you can contact Anthony Rios via email at anthonymrios 'at' gmail 'dot' com.
+If you are interested in the club, you can contact Curt Parsons via email at parsons.curt 'at' gmail 'dot' com.
 Likewise, you can reach out via [Facebook](https://www.facebook.com/groups/SAMagician) or [Instagram](https://www.instagram.com/magicsanantonio).

 ## Officers
 - President: Curt Parsons